swiftlang/swift-evolution/proposals/nnnn-actors.md

 await wallet.loseWallet()
 ```

 would be correct.
-Even if our friend takes 10 minutes to reply to `howMuchDoYouNeed`, we are being patient with them and wait with processing the next _external_ message (that will cause us to loose our wallet), until after we are done lending our friend some cash.
+Even if our friend takes 10 minutes to reply to `howMuchDoYouNeed`, we are being patient with them and wait with processing the next _external_ message (that will cause us to lose our wallet), until after we are done lending our friend some cash.

 Under reentrant rules, the above code could be unsafe, changing our wallet's balance to zero right before we are about to decrement it (!).